vitar/clrf/src/en/practice/p12-shared-vision.md

 ### 3. Joint formulation of the vision

-Together, formulate 2–3 paragraphs that describe your shared vision:
+Together, write 2–3 paragraphs that describe your shared vision:

 <br/>
 ____________________________________________________________